SashaEm/privacyPolicySpaceRings/index.md

 ### Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at pavel.yarovyi@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us [here](pavel.yarovyi@gmail.com).